 She was the first person in modern history to recognize the educational potential of scouting.

 Nature Walks and Nature Appreciation

 There is plenty to look at in the wild, on bushwalks, or even at your local park.
 Mason also encouraged educators to take their students on nature walks.
-Nature walks are outings into nature with the purpose of observing and engaging with nature.
+Nature walks are outings into nature to observe and engage with nature.
 You can see the video below for more on nature walks.

 Tenets of a Charlotte Mason Education

 - Education should be through living books (fun educational books – sometimes storybooks – that teach children through stories and hold their interest more than dry textbooks)

 - Learning should be gentle and seamless with other aspects of our life, rather than represented in a rigid curriculum